varocketry/guitar-mastery-hub/public/lessons/lesson_038_major_key_integration_practice.md

 Use different combinations of I, ii, iii, IV, V, vi.

-Remember: iii and vii° are less common but available!
+Remember: iii and viiÂ° are less common but available!

 Play each on guitar.
 Which sounds best to you?